Return to search page.

 John T. Clay was a jockey who was injured riding War Jig on the Kentucky Association Track; the injuries ended his riding career, but he then became a successful trainer and was described as a wealthy man who owned real estate [source: "The Negro jockey on the American turf," The Freeman, 11/11/1905, p.
 6].
 He had ridden for Major Barak G. Thomas and was one of the persons named in Thomas' will [source: "Fortune for former slave," New York Times, 05/22/1906, p.
 1].
 In 1907, Clay partnered with Lewis McClanahan for the building of the Colored Skating Rink in Lexington, KY [see NKAA entry Colored Skating Rink and Summer Palm Garden].
 John T. Clay is buried in Greenwood Cemetery in Lexington, KY.
 He was the son of Harry Clay; his mother's maiden name was Reese, according to Kentucky Death Certificate File #5998, Registered #234.
 He was the husband of Caddie Clay and the father of John and Barak Clay.
 In 1900, the family lived on Constitution Street in Lexington [source: U.S. Federal Census].
 John T. Clay was employed by the U.S. Post Office as a rural mail carrier, according to the 1910 Census and his death certificate.
 By 1920, the family lived on East Second Street, and in 1930, John T. Clay was a widower [sources: U.S. Federal Census].

-Subjects: Businesses, Jockeys, Horsemen, Trainers, & The Derby, Postal Service, Skating Rinks
+Subjects: Businesses, Jockeys, Horsemen, Horse Breeders, Trainers, Betting, & The Derby, Postal Service, Skating Rinks

 Geographic Region: Lexington, Fayette County, Kentucky